zerobikappa/krita-python-auto-complete/README.md

 python generate-python-autocomplete-file.py
 ```

-(4) You may see a file dialog popup, which ask you choose Krita source code directory. **Please select the path where contains Krita Project's main `CMakeLists.txt` file.** Then click "OK" to run script.
+(4) You may see a file dialog popup, which ask you to choose the Krita source code directory. **Please select the path where contains Krita Project's main `CMakeLists.txt` file.** Then click "OK" to run script.

 (5) After complete without error, you can found an `output` directory was created in your current location, and the `krita.pyi` is in it.